Starkly, stunningly, Ur.

 Persona is also about being in thrall of faces – and what faces!
 Alma (Bibi Andersson) and Elisabet (Liv Ullman) present extraordinary countenances and, via Sven Nykvist‘s stunning cinematography, Bergman delights in constructing shapes with these faces, piecing them together in every way possible within, again, the medium of film.

-Viewed through a lens more than half a century later, my immediate reading of this was as a queer text: the intimacy of Elisabet and Alma is by turns romantic, sensual, claustrophobic, toxic, enigmatic.
+Viewed through a lens more than half a century later, my initial reading of this was as a queer text (as, apparently, it was for both the lead actresses at the time): the intimacy of Elisabet and Alma is by turns romantic, sensual, claustrophobic, toxic, enigmatic.
 Digging deeper into the stories behind its making, it’s apparently very much not literally a lesbian story – even if the imagery is often post-coital, or of women literally taking eachother to bed in dreamily-lit, under- or over-exposed tableaux.
 Ultimately, trying to classify Persona feels restrictive – and, for all its stark and occasionally unsettling aesthetics, Persona is also deeply, miraculously hypnotic, so it feels almost… rude to try to contain it with mere words.